 In other words, subjects who experienced the greatest increase in hunger were the ones with the biggest drop in circulating leptin.

-In fact, leptin appears to respond to any form of calorie deficit.
+In fact, leptin appears to respond to any form of caloric deficit.
 And it doesn’t seem to matter too much whether that deficit is created by diet or exercise [2, 3].
-The bigger the deficit, the bigger the drop in leptin.
+The bigger the caloric deficit, the bigger the drop in leptin.

 Comparing the effects of two different exercise sessions, researchers from Wake Forest University found that a bout of exercise burning approximately 900 calories led to a greater drop in leptin than a workout that burned only 200 calories .